 Category Archives: Phiilppines

-We have to wake up from our fantasy.
+It’s time to wake-up.
 We need to realize that those elected (and appointed) politicians and leaders manning the executive, legislative, and judicial branches of our government are not superheroes.
 They don’t have superpowers.
 They cannot solve all of the nation’s problems by themselves.
 They need our support as citizens.
 Each citizen – rich or poor, professional or not – has a role to play.
 Each of us should contribute to nation-building.

 What can ordinary citizens do to help make the Philippines a better nation?

 Let us begin by not selling our votes during elections.